lineguy/dotvault/README.md

 ### Configuration

-dotVaults only configuration is setup in the files.json file.
+dotVaults main configuration is setup in the `files.json` file.
 The file default file includes some examples to show how to configure the files you would like to manage with dotVault.
+If you need to find the `lpass_id` you can see each item in your LastPass vault by using the `lpass ls` command, these items will need to exist in your LastPass before configuring `files.json`.

+#### LastPass Item Example

-#### Example
+#### files.json Example
 ```
 {
   "files": [